 Protein | 9.4g | 14g | 13g | 13.4g | 15g |

-Chicken nuggets take the lead in protein content, providing between 13g and 15g per 100g.
-Quorn nuggets, on the other hand, offer just 9.4g of protein due to their plant-based mycoprotein base.
+Chicken nuggets clearly win here, offering around 13–15g of protein per 100g.
+Quorn nuggets provide just 9.4g due to their plant-based mycoprotein base.
 If protein is your priority, chicken nuggets are the better option.

-Quorn nuggets are much lower in fat, with 8.3g per 100g compared to chicken nuggets, which range from 12.6g to 19g.
-Saturated fat is particularly low in Quorn nuggets at just 0.8g, while chicken nuggets have 2–3.7g of saturated fat per 100g.
+Quorn nuggets are much lower in fat, with 8.3g of total fat and just 0.8g of saturated fat per 100g.

 Which is Healthier?